 Evolutionary ecology of human colour perception

-Collaborators: Darrell Kemp & Tom White (Macquarie University, Australia), Johanna Mappes (University of Jyväskylä, Finland)
+Collaborators: Darrell Kemp (Macquarie University, Australia) & Tom White (University of Sydney, Australia), Johanna Mappes (University of Jyväskylä, Finland)

 We humans see the world in colour, which helps us detect tasty things to eat (ripe apples and bananas), when to go-versus-stop (traffic lights) and when not to touch (redback spiders).
 The science and psychology of colour perception comes from controlled lab experiments.
 Surprisingly, nobody knows precisely how this relates to our experience of colour in the natural world.
 We are trying to change that by doing a series of simple experiments in which we ask people to find coloured objects in an outdoor setting!

 I have recently joined Andrius Pašukonis in this really cool adventure!
 We are using radio telemetry with miniature senders to understand the movement ecology of dyeing poison frogs in the wild, in relation to their social behaviour, tadpole transport and micro-habitat choice.
 This has allowed us to follow individuals regularly throughout the day, and for about two weeks, in order to record detailed movement and behavioural data.
 Our long-term plan is to understand how these frogs use space at different temporal and spatial scales.

 Deimatic displays in the Colombian Four-eyed Frog, Pleurodema brachyops

 Collaborators: Beto Rueda and Tatiana Hernández (Herpetology Group, University of Magdalena, Colombia)